maxkoda-cpu/Secret-Monero-Bridge-CLI/install/README.md

 3. Installs and configures the caddy (reverse proxy)

 You must have your datahub authorization key prior to running install.sh.
 It will prompt you for your datahub authorization key to configure the caddy reverse proxy.
+To signup and obtain a datahub authorization key go to:https://datahub.figment.io/signup

 The config.sh script is a real simple script to configure your secretcli with the correct chain-id and output format.